tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <a name="Item-1"></a>
 ## The setup and the goat story

-We will first start by setting up a valuable testing environment, with a simple Kubernetes cluster, a container registry, container images but most importantly weaknesses and the ability to exploit them to see how Defender for containers can help. <br />
+The first element we need is to setup a valuable testing environment, with a simple Kubernetes cluster, a container registry, container images and most importantly weaknesses and the ability to exploit them to see how Defender for containers can help. <br />

 The demo environment will therefore consist of the following assets:
 - One Azure Kubernetes cluster (could be any CNCF-compliant cluster)